frankframework/frank-manual/docs/source/advancedDevelopment/database/database.rst

 ..
 WARNING::

-   Tomcat4Frank and Docker4Frank (see sections :ref:`deploymentDocker4Frank` and :ref:`deploymentDocker4Frank`) do not support multiple databases.
+   Frank!Runner and Docker4Frank (see sections :ref:`deploymentTomcat4Frank` and :ref:`deploymentDocker4Frank`) do not support multiple databases.
 These tools automate deploying the Frank!Framework and they automatically create a database for your Frank.
 You cannot use these projects to connect to an existing database or to use multiple databases.

 If you are using an Apache Tomcat application server, then the Frank!Framework expects that there is a database with JNDI name ``jdbc/${instance.name.lc}`` with ``${instance.name.lc}`` a property reference as explained.
 The expected database name depends on property ``instance.name``.